giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 Equivalently, each displacement component contains the same 15 transverse monomials, with its own longitudinal amplitudes.

-No Navier specialization has yet been applied in this section.
+No  has yet been applied in this section.
 The quantities

 $$
 \mathbf{u}_\tau(x)